guptakaran11/grasskode-website/content/post/travel/sea-cambodia-kampot.md

 The train reached Kampot before the expected time.
 I got off and caught sight of the only other foreigner there.
 We approached each other with the intention of sharing a *tuk-tuk*.
 But there was no *tuk-tuk* around so we decided to walk till the main road.
 This guy lived in Bangkok now but had lived in Kampot for a while sometime back.
 He suggested I go to Kep which I pocketed in the back of my mind.
 We found two *motodops* while walking and decided to take those.
 I got a drop next to **Magic Sponge** and the other guy went to the riverside.

 Koko had recommended this guest house to me.
 It was a tad bit over my budget but I decided to give it a shot for a night at least.
 The owner told me that they were full when I walked in.
 I told him that I had made a reservation to which he quickly handed me a key and told me where the bed was.
 He was in a hurry because of some quiz event that was to take place in the restaurant that night.
 I went up the stairs as he had directed and came upon the "dorm room".
 It was a shaded terrace with beds laid out in rows.
 Proper beds and not bunk ones.
-I really liked it.
+I really liked the setup.

 <p class="postimg">
 	<img src="https://c7.staticflickr.com/9/8035/29088340854_ebdb2c9674.jpg" alt="magic-sponge-dorm">
 	<em>The nicest dorm</em>
 </p>

 There were a few French people around but we did not talk much.
 There was a loud periodic sound though which we could not figure out.
 Another girl came in later, Bed 6, and I asked her if she knew what was making that sound.
 She off-handedly told me that it was Jeremy, the residential [tokay gecko](https://en.wikipedia.org/wiki/Tokay_gecko) making mating calls.
 We tried looking for it but he was hiding somewhere in the dark.
-It would be cool to spot it though.
+It would have been cool to spot it though.
 These geckos can be almost a foot long!

-I headed out to withdraw money from an ATM and then grabbing some dinner.
-The ATMs here dispensed up to 500 USD in a transaction which is a huge amount but I took it to avoid paying ATM transaction fees repeatedly.
-The food options were limited since it was after 9 PM.
+I headed out to withdraw money from an ATM.
+The ATMs here dispensed up to 500 USD in a transaction which is a huge amount but I took all of it to avoid paying ATM transaction fees repeatedly.
+One can always use the USDs.
+I then proceeded to find some dinner but the food options were limited since it was after 9 PM.
 This town slept earlier than Phnom Penh.
 I sat in a street side stall to eat some noodle soup.
 They were also selling something that they called "sweet" which was a mixture of sprouts, jellies, *son-papdi* and condensed milk.
 I would have tried it had I had a sweet tooth. 🍬

 After dinner I sat next to the river a bit.
 This town was nice to spend a couple of lazy days in.
 But I had not decided what I was going to do after this.
+I wanted to go to Koh Rong Samloem but I might not have enough days to do that and Otres.
+My head was all messed up.
 I went back to the hostel in a while and slumped into the bed.
 Eitan and Daniel were in Kampot as well.
-This being their last night here, they messaged me if I wanted to hang out but I was too tired to go out and was generally feeling lazy.
+This being their last night here, they messaged me to ask if I wanted to hang out but I was too tired to go out and was generally feeling lazy.
 I gave it a pass.

 ## Dorm Room

 I woke up late the next day and worked a bit on a blog post.
 I had some well made Eggs Benedict for breakfast in the guest house's restaurant.
 This place was really nice and well within reasonable budget.
 Unfortunately I was travelling on a shoestring.
 I went to the riverside and sat on a bench there.
 This was to be *my* bench by the riverside for the rest of my stay in Kampot.
-I always found it free whenever I went for a stroll by the river.
+By some stroke of luck, I always found it free whenever I went for a stroll by the river.

 <p class="postimg">
 	<img src="https://c7.staticflickr.com/9/8139/29423618390_9efc95092e.jpg" alt="riverside-1">
 	<em>View from "my" bench</em>
 </p>

 A spell of rains sent me seeking for refuge in a cafe nearby.
 I sat sipping on a mango smoothie and read some brochures about the area to kill time.
 I had thought of a vague itinerary for going to **Koh Rong Samloem** and returning to do **Bokor mountain** before heading back to Phnom Penh.
 But the brochure changed most of it.
 Kep seemed to be a really nice place.
 There was a national park there which caught my fancy.
 I went back to the hostel to think at leisure as to what my plan further would be.
 Two of my dorm mates, the English girl in Bed 6 and the French girl in Bed 3, came in later that afternoon and helped me finalize the itinerary.
 Bed 3 had recently been to the islands and told me that the weather was a tricky factor at the moment.
 I helped Bed 6 plan her upcoming Vietnam trip as well.
-Dorm room symbiosis at work. 🙏 The English girl that I had met in Phnom Penh checked into the same dorm and we exchanged hellos.
+Dorm room symbiosis at work. 🙏

+Later that afternoon, the English girl that I had met in Phnom Penh checked into the same dorm and we exchanged hellos.
 Neither of us remembered the other's name but we did not bring it up.
 She was in Bed 2 and that is as good a name as any. 😝 She had done Bokor that day and told me it was quite an adventure with all the rain and fog.
 I suddenly realised that once again I was in a dorm where I was the only guy!
 I could get used to this. 😎 It was much better this time since none of the girls were a messy teenager.

 I wanted a break from all the confusion and effort of itinerary planning so I decided to walk around.
 I headed to a spot marked on the map as Lily Pond.
 The pond was not the greatest one; the water was a bit stale and the lilies were not the most beautiful.